NeeRgY/TitanReagents/README.md

 Goals of this addon:

 - One addon covering **Classic Era, TBC Classic and WoW: Forever**
-- One reagent gets one Titan Panel segment, independently hideable/reorderable like any other Titan plugin
+- One reagent gets one Titan Panel segment
-- A clean, per-class reagent database with readable comments
 - Localized UI (English, German, French, Spanish, Russian)
-- Stay practical: stable, testable changes

 ---